 If you don’t have time or tools to build a corporate franchise website in addition to your other projects, then you may want to look for a partner who can assist you.
 Naturally, you want to choose an agency that provides the highest quality at the most reasonable price.

 Do you write copy, design, and develop in-house, or is it outsourced?

 Agencies sometimes cut corners by outsourcing work to partners in order to charge a lower price.
 Unfortunately, this often results in a lower-quality website.

 Can you provide references for your copywriting, design and development work?

-In addition to reading reviews on social media sites like Facebook and dedicated review platforms like Google My Business, it’s a good idea to ask for detailed references from past clients.
+In addition to reading reviews on social media sites like Facebook and dedicated review platforms like Google Business Profile, it’s a good idea to ask for detailed references from past clients.
 A quality agency should have glowing client testimonials to share.

 Can you provide case studies demonstrating quantifiable results achieved for businesses like ours?

 Ensure the agency you hire has experience working on franchise websites.
 Agencies may specialize in particular markets, or serve several.
 You want to partner with someone who understands your needs.

 A good agency will not offer you a magic bullet.
 Instead, they will ask about your goals, assess your current needs, then suggest a strategy for satisfying those requirements.